RetroMaidRage/ImmersiveShaders/README.md

 - RSM
 - Better Water
 - Atmosphere Scattering
-- Light FLickr
+- Light Fдicker
 - Optimization
 ### Credits
 ImmersiveShaders/Summertime by RetroMaidRage
-if my shader have code from your shader, and you don't like this, tell me =)
+-if my shader have code from your shader, and you don't like this, tell me =)